dashed-slug/wallets/readme.txt

 == Changelog ==

+= 6.3.1 =
+- Fix: Issue regarding editing addresses/transactions via the admin screens, introduced in 6.2.6, is now fixed.

 = 6.3.0 =
 - Add: It is now possible to submit bank transfer requests with a combination of SWIFT/BIC and Account Number.
 This will be useful for African countries.
 - Improve: Saving transactions and addresses to the DB is now much faster.
 This should improve the UI experience when submitting transactions.